Navneettc/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Observation units - Same as sampling units, the individuals selected for the survey.

 Sampling strategy and Justification :
+Simple Random Sampling is the strategy I will use.
+By using simple random sampling techniques to select employees I will randomly selecte employees from each stratum without any specific pattern, ensuring every employee in the stratum has an equal chance of being selected.

-The strategy is to get responses from random employees from different departments within the same samepling frame and target population.
+The strategy is to get responses from random employees from different departments within the same sampling frame and target population.
 This will provide a response and representation from multiple deparments and allow for good collection of responses.

 Justification: